 More than a year’s worth of rainfall in a few days caused the Ross River Dam levels to a peak at 250%, leading to an emergency automated opening of the spillway gates and the worst of the flooding impacts.

-Although the long-term economic toll is not yet known, there are fears that Townsville’s recent economic improvement may be severely set back with a 1 to 2 year clean up and recovery period projected.
+Although the long-term economic toll will never be fully known, there are fears that Townsville’s recent economic improvement may be severely set back with a 1 to 2 year clean up and recovery period projected.
 The city has already endured a severe economic downturn in recent years, following the closure of the Yabulu Nickel Refinery in early 2016, with the loss of 800 direct jobs.
 The city has endured significant social impacts associated with the downturn, including financial and family stress, increased property crime rates and a general strain on people’s mental health.

 Only in recent months has Townsville’s unemployment rate and broader economy begun to show signs of recovery, on the back of significant infrastructure projects including the $250 million North Queensland Stadium, $225 million Haughton Pipeline duplication (somewhat ironically established to secure Townsville long term water supply), and recent private sector investments such as the $300 million Sun Metals Zinc refinery expansion.